- What's an apprenticeship?

 Absolutely.
 An apprenticeship gives you a great opportunity to gain a recognised qualification in your role.
-The first step is to speak to your employer and we can help you both with any questions you have.
+So the first step is to speak to your employer and we can help you both with any questions you have.

 - Do I need specific experience or qualifications?

 Not always.
-There will be different entry requirements depending on the industry, job role and apprenticeship level.
-When looking for an apprenticeship opportunity on the government apprenticeship website, it will list what the entry requirements are for the job role being advertised.
+There are different entry requirements depending on the industry, job role and apprenticeship level.
+When you’re looking for an apprenticeship opportunity on the government apprenticeship website, it will list what the entry requirements are for the job role being advertised.

 There are minimum English and maths requirements for all apprenticeship levels.
 If you have a learning difficulty or disability, you can access a level 2 intermediate apprenticeship as long as you achieve an entry level 3 qualification during their apprenticeship.